 After drinking all the beer on our second trip to Flagstaff in November 2018, we have put together our list of favorite Flagstaff breweries.
 I’ve included it in our Flagstaff write-up from Big Trip #2 for the time being.
 Until I update this page, go look there!

-Read about our visit to Flagstaff here!
+Read about our first visit to Flagstaff here!